UCLH-DHCT/emap/docs/migration.md

 - Hoover: convert Circle to GHA
 - Fix/simplify glowroot config
 - &check; Merge `inform-checker.xml` files (`hl7-reader` may need its own)
-- Bring in any changes to old repos that have happened since this migration started, and update instructions for how to do it
+- &check; Bring in any changes to old repos that have happened since this migration started, and update instructions for how to do it

 ### Phase 1b (delayable tasks, but will attempt as phase 1 stretch goals)